 SVM111020 - IHT Business Property Relief: Business Relief Practice Notes

 a.
 There is no statutory requirement for a claim to be made before relief is given.
-If relief is due you should give it.
-Accordingly, you need to consider whether business relief is due on each occasion a share valuation is undertaken for IHT.
+If relief is due it should be given.
+Accordingly, a valuer needs to consider whether business relief (BR) is due on each occasion a share valuation is undertaken for IHT.

+b.
+The valuer should ensure that there is a copy of the latest accounts before the valuation date has been consulted.
+This will allow them to make an initial assessment of the nature of the company’s business.

 c.
-You should ensure that there is a copy of the latest accounts before the valuation date has been consulted.
-This will allow you to make an initial assessment of the nature of the company’s business.

-e.
-Any question concerning business relief or, where appropriate, the amount of the value transferred entitled to relief should be dealt with either before a detailed consideration of value or, if there is only partial relief, at the same time as the value is considered.
+Any question concerning BR or, where appropriate, the amount of the value transferred entitled to relief should be dealt with either before a detailed consideration of value or, if there is only partial relief, at the same time as the value is considered.

 Entitlement to relief